3 tips for managing team stress in the practice

 As primary eye health care providers, doctors of optometry and paraoptometric staff are not immune to the daily stressors and anxieties Americans are experiencing.
 Optometric professionals face their own set of circumstances and experiences that exacerbate daily stress.

-Beverly Roberts, CPOT, director of clinics for four Mississippi-based optometric practices, notes that stress and anxiety often derive from uncertainty, something that the public health emergency has delivered in spades.
+Beverly Roberts, CPOT, director of clinics for four Mississippi-based optometric practices, notes that stress and anxiety often derive from uncertainty.
 Consequently, Roberts identifies three areas for helping mitigate stress in the office:

 1. Communication